saiprasathgopinathan/JavaProjects/README.md

 # MediaPlayer
 Using Media, GridPane and BorderPane the player is created.
 The user can open any mp4 dynamically.
 Has the ability to move forward & backward, adjust volume, increase/decrease speed
 ![Screenshot](5.PNG)

+# Student DataBase Mainteanance
+Using JavaFX interactive UI is created.
+MySQL and Apache services are used for creating, inserting, updating, fetching and deleting the record in the table.